lorenzobabini/Tesseract-GUI-to-create-training-data/README.md

 ## License

 This codebase is released under the permissive MIT License.
-You may use, modify, and distribute the software—including for commercial purposes, provided you retain the copyright and license notice in any copy of the source or substantial portions of it.
+You may use, modify, and distribute the software - including for commercial purposes, provided you retain the copyright and license notice in any copy of the source or substantial portions of it.

 ## Citation